denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 dispersed and in exile, a community will find a way to come together, if only virtually, online or on paper.
 Finally, a community will usually share a value system, which in turn manifests itself in specific customs, norms, and modes of governance.
-A community of faith, for example, may consists of a group of parishioners (people) who come to the church (place) to pray (practice).
+A community of faith, for example, may consist of a group of parishioners (people) who come to the church (place) to pray (practice).
 Similarly, the digital humanities community involves scholars who publish in particular journals, come to the same conferences, and join the same